each::sense is in private beta.

 • Supports high-speed processing for 60fps+ videos with selective extraction

-• Outputs high-quality JPG/PNG frames suitable for AI inputs or dashboards
+• Outputs high-quality JPG frames suitable for AI inputs or dashboards

 • Versatile for raw videos, streaming enhancement, or privacy filtering prep